 “Then the dark man leaned close, until his face was scant inches from Sean’s.
 In his eyes Sean saw lightning dance, as electric-blue orbs sought to burn his soul.
 A beauty so pure it was terrifying greeted Sean in that instant, something alien, beyond the ability of the human mind to accept.
 And in that instant Sean wanted nothing more than to give up all will and go with the man, and in that rush of unexpected longing came a desire so concrete Sean’s body rocked.
 For that desire was something he was not ready for, but now it struck Sean with a wanton heat, a hunger so intensely sexual that his body could not interpret his desires.
 Sean found his child’s penis stiffening unexpectedly, while his body shuddered and his skin prickled with chill bumps.
 His heart pounded in his chest and he could endure no more.
 His bowels contracted, and his tiny erection vanished as his bladder emptied.
 And in that instant of adult longings shocking his child’s body, of beautiful passions twisted to black lust, Sean screamed.”

 The final act takes place in the actual Faerie lands, which Sean enters on a suicide mission to rescue Patrick.
 The description of this dark wonderland is of the highest order, and the showdown a ripper.
-From now on I will forever think of St. Patrick’s Day as a second Halloween.
-Leprechauns and changelings have all the potentials of ghosts and vampires, and if Faerie Tale doesn’t convince you of that, you’ve grown up too much.
+Thanks to this book, I think of St. Patrick’s Day as a second Halloween.
+Leprechauns and changelings have all the potentials of ghosts and vampires, and if Faerie Tale doesn’t convince you of that, you’ve probably grown up too much.